sreenigsd/cheetah/CONTRIBUTING.md

-## How to contribute to FABRICS
+## How to contribute to the Cheetaah Automation Framework

 #### **Did you find a bug?**

 * **Do not open up an issue if you are not confident that you have a bug**

-* **Ensure the bug was not already reported** by searching on JIRA under [Issues](https://jira.fs.corpintra.net/projects/FABRICS/issues) or Contact the DevOps team for support.
+* **Ensure the bug was not already reported** by searching on JIRA under [Issues](https://jira.sreenidhi-gsd.com/projects/CHEETAH/issues) or Contact the Administrator team for support.

-* If you're unable to find an open issue addressing the problem, [open a new one](https://jira.fs.corpintra.net/projects/FABRICS).
+* If you're unable to find an open issue addressing the problem, [open a new one](https://jira.sreenidhi-gsd.com/projects/CHEETAH).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 * If possible, write the algorithm or code that needs to be implemented to resolve the issue and **paste the content into the issue description**: